lithrlnd/trendflick-app/README.md

    - Post creation with media
    - Support for BlueSky's feed algorithms
    - Custom feed filtering
-   - Rich text rendering with interactive elements:
-     - Clickable @mentions
-     - Clickable #hashtags
+   - Repost functionality with proper CID validation
-     - Clickable links with underline styling
+   - Like/Unlike posts with status caching
-     - UTF-8 compliant text processing
-     - Future-proof feature handling

 3. **Media Handling**
    - Video upload and playback